Heidentor: History

-Located nearly 900 metres south of the urban core of Carnuntum, a former Roman city with a population of around 50,000, counting legionary forces stationed around it.
+Located nearly 900 m south of the urban core of Carnuntum, a former Roman city with a population of around 50,000, counting legionary forces stationed around it.
 It was a four-sided structure, presumably of four arches, and estimated to have been erected during the reign of Emperor Constantius II (351–361 AD).
 These tetrapylons were often built to celebrate some victory by the local army.
-Each facade of the structure was likely 14.5 metres wide.
+Each facade of the structure was likely 14.5 m wide.
 A plinth in the centre probably held a statue of either a god or emperor.

 The locals in subsequent centuries referred to the structure as a gate for the Roman city.